Physician brings Chicago man 'back from the dead' after rare bile duct bleeding threatens his life

 Siddiqui believes that Fourte’s other health issues, including end-stage kidney disease, high-blood pressure, emphysema—a disease of the lungs that makes it hard to breathe—along with chronic steroid use, may have set him up for the fistula.
 He is currently doing respiratory therapy at UChicago Medicine to prepare for his upcoming gallbladder surgery and credits his care team for getting him back to living his life, including spending time with his eight children and nearly 20 grandchildren.

 “I have nothing but high praises for the University of Chicago Medicine team that pulled me through,” Fourte said.
 “Dr. Siddiqui did a wonderful job.
 If this happens to me again, I want her on my team.”

 Uzma Siddiqui, MD

 Dr. Siddiqui is a gastroenterologist with expertise in interventional endoscopy.
-Her clinical focus is on gastrointestinal oncology and endoscopic ultrasound (EUS).Learn more about Dr. Siddiqui
+Her clinical focus is on gastrointestinal oncology and endoscopic ultrasound (EUS).See Dr. Siddiqui's physician profile

 Center for Endoscopic Research and Therapeutics (CERT)

 The mission of the CERT program is "to advance patient care through endoscopic discovery and innovation."
-Our highly trained, expert physicians and nurses live our mission every day, performing more than 2,000 specialized ultrasound and interventional endoscopy procedures annually and ranking among the nation's leaders in progressive techniques.Read more about the CERT program
+Our highly trained, expert physicians and nurses live our mission every day, performing more than 2,000 specialized ultrasound and interventional endoscopy procedures annually and ranking among the nation's leaders in progressive techniques.Learn more about our advanced endoscopy services